Together, our community

 'Exciting to do it more.
 I feel energised learning about something all day.
 It gives us time'

-If you have any questions regarding Religious Education, please contact Mrs Dawkins or Mrs Harris via the school office.
+If you have any questions regarding Religious Education, please contact Mrs Dawkins via the school office.